Assabet Valley Regional Technical High School: Athletics

 In the spring and summer of 2017 Assabet renovated its athletic facilities for the first time since their construction in 1973.
 The $2.4-million project included a new turf football field, new bleachers, a rubberized track, renovated baseball and softball fields, and renovated tennis and basketball courts.
 The school district did not assess its member municipalities for the project, instead using available funds and selling naming rights to the new athletic complex.

+The most recent banner addition for the Aztecs was the 2024–25 Colonial Athletic League varsity basketball championship where the team went 18-6 with an MIAA rank if 182, and had a league record of 7-2; therefore, tying with Abby Kelley Foster Charter Public School who also had a league record of 7-2.